sharipol/C-Qt-GUI-Calculator/README.md

 Calculator made using Qt GUI for the front end, and C++ for the back end function, and unit tested with QTest.

 Calculator contains 2 parts in their own folders called: "CalcGUI", and "CalcEngine".

-To run the calculator; both folders must in the same direcory, then open "CalcGUI.pro", then build and run.
+  To run the calculator; both folders must in the same direcory, open "CalcGUI.pro", then build and run.

   To run unit tests; open "CalcEngine.pro", then build and run.

 FUNCTIONS: